-For those of you following on Surname Saturday (no, I can’t wait for Saturday to update this!), I’ve been tracking Bruno Kirschstein and the eleven variations of his surname found in other records for nearly three years.
+For those of you following along, you know I’ve been tracking Bruno Kirschstein and the eleven variations of his surname found in other records for nearly three years.

 My only clue for some time was the 1930 census saying he was born in Breslau, Germany.
 It wasn’t until I found him in the Hamburg departure database, Hamburger Passagierlisten, 1850-1934, at Ancestry that I learned that his residence before departure was Rawitsch, a town just outside Breslau, in Posen, Preußen.